 A complaint can be filed by calling the Independent Police Auditor (IPA), sending a facsimile, mailing a letter, in person, or via this web page.
 The IPA will mail a form to you upon request.
-You will be notified by mail that your complaint form was received by the IPA and that it was forwarded to the Office of Internal Affairs (OIA) for review.
+You will be notified by mail that your complaint form was received by the IPA and that it was forwarded to the Office of Professional Standards (formerly the Office of Internal Affairs) for review.
 The IPA will notify you of the outcome of the investigation.

 - File a complaint electronically

 - Complaints can also be filed directly with the

 270 South Stone Avenue, Tucson, Arizona 85701